-“A harrowing artistic response to Chile’s recent wave of social unrest, Oasis takes nightmarish and surreal contemporary events as starting points for provocative theatrical explorations. …. [and] raised uncomfortable questions about power, art and ethics.” – A. J. Goldmann, The New York Times
+“Brilliant … a harrowing artistic response to Chile’s recent wave of social unrest, [it] raises uncomfortable questions about power, art and ethics.” – A. J. Goldmann, The New York Times

-Chile’s Teatro La Re-sentida returns to NYU Skirball with Oasis of Impunity, cited by The New York Times as one of the top European productions of 2022 when it was performed at Berlin’s Schaubühne.
-Hailed as “brilliant and harrowing,” the rigorously choreographed exploration of state violence is one of those extreme works of art that is all the more disturbing for the delicate artistry of its execution.
+Chile’s Teatro La Re-sentida returns to NYU Skirball with Oasis of Impunity, which The New York Times hailed as one of the top European productions of 2022 when it premiered at Berlin’s Schaubühne.
+Provocatively theatrical and rigorously choreographed, this interrogation of state violence is an extreme work of art that is all the more powerful for the delicate artistry of its execution.

-La Re-sentida (The Resentful) is a collective of young Chilian artists who regard theater as a critical instrument with major political responsibility.
-Their work embodies the pulses, visions and ideas of their generation and assumes as duty the desecration of taboos, and reflection generated from provocation.
-Their works give theatrical creation great political responsibility, understanding it as an instrument of critique, reflection and construction, and have been performed in more than 17 countries.
+La Re-sentida (The Resentful) is an internationally renowned collective of Chilian artists who view theater as a critical instrument with major political responsibility.
+Their work embodies the pulses, visions, and ideas of their generation and assumes as their duty the desecration of taboos, along with reflection generated through provocation.
+They have performed in more than 17 countries.

 NYU Skirball’s programs are made possible in part with support from the National Endowment for the Arts; the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature; and by Howard Gilman Foundation; FUSED (French U.S. Exchange in Dance), a program of FACE Foundation in partnership with Villa Albertine; General Delegation of the Government of Flanders to the USA; Collins Building Services; Korean Cultural Center New York, Marta Heflin Foundation; Harkness Foundation for Dance; as well as our valued donors through memberships, commissioning, and Stage Pass Fund support.